alouiscious/ShelfEasy/README.md

 # ShelfEasy
-Great access to making easy decisions on Cabinetry and shelves.
+Great access to making easy decisions on cabinetry and shelves.